University of Gothenburg

 Research

-The School's research is conducted at four departments and serveral research centres, and distinguished by its broad approach, which is interdisciplinary in large measure, and its collaboration across geographical, departmental and disciplinary boundaries.
+The School's research is conducted at four departments and several research centres, and distinguished by its broad approach, which is interdisciplinary in large measure, and its collaboration across geographical, departmental and disciplinary boundaries.
 Much of the research takes place in close co-operation with companies and organisations.

 PhD Education